spinnaker/spinnaker/docs/commands.md

   gcr.io              - Google Container Registry (GCR)
   [us|eu|asia].gcr.io - Regional GCR
   localhost           - Locally deployed registry
+ * `--cache-interval-seconds`: How many seconds elapse between polling your docker registry.
+Certain registries are sensitive to over-polling, and larger intervals (e.g. 10 minutes = 600 seconds) are desirable if you're seeing rate limiting.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--email`: Your docker registry email (often this only needs to be well-formed, rather than be a real address)
  * `--no-validate`: (*Default*: `false`) Skip validation.